shreshtapadala/SmartMaps/README.md

 - <b> Screenshot of results of navigation for Start location : Kukatpalli and End Location : LB Nagar and travel mode is Car. </b> (Calculate Route Button)

 ![travel_mode_car](https://github.com/shreshtapadala/SmartMaps/assets/109150089/130890a8-0315-485a-b5e5-8d23884ad622)
+For this project, i've assumed that the carbon footprint is 216 grams of CO2 per km for a car.

 <br>
 <br>